Trusted-Execution/.github/profile/ask_an_expert.md

 - What functions (if any) should be included in a mini-libc inside of each enclave?
 -- Pro: these are relatively small and would prevent a lot of inter-enclave thrashing.
--- Pro: can access data inside an enclave (so there may be a minimum we need just to do business)
+-- Pro: can access data inside an enclave (so there may be a minimum we need just to do business) -- Enclaves must have an internal library at a minimum for some of the enclave maintenance functions in SGX2
 ## The Linux ABI

 ## ELF File Formats